dpeerlab/MaskRCNN_cell/README.md

-# Mask R-CNN for single cell segmentation
+# Mask R-CNN for single-cell segmentation

-This implementation of Mask R-CNN is designed for single cell instance segmentation in multiplexed tissue imaging context.
+This implementation of Mask R-CNN is designed for single-cell instance segmentation in the context of multiplexed tissue imaging.
 The model generates bounding boxes and segmentation masks for each instance of an object in the image.
-The codes are based on implementation of Mask R-CNN by [Matterport](https://github.com/matterport/Mask_RCNN) on Python 3, Keras, and TensorFlow.
-The purpose of this implementation of Mask_RCNN is to wrap its functions to be easier to use and name it a more streamlined pipeline for those who want to use Mask_RCNN for single cell instance segmentation.
+The code is based on the implementation of Mask R-CNN by [Matterport](https://github.com/matterport/Mask_RCNN) in Python 3, Keras, and TensorFlow.
+The purpose of this Mask R-CNN implementation is to wrap its functions for ease of use and to provide a more streamlined pipeline for single-cell instance segmentation using Mask R-CNN.

 Features: